THIS EVENT IS WAITING UNTIL AFTER WE ARE ALLOWED TO PHYSICALLY CONNECT AGAIN……

 Get set for an inclusive diversity education experience as exciting and life-changing as travelling to different countries around the world!

-What happens when youth and adults gather together to explore ways of reacting against differences as problems to accepting differences and new people as gifts that enrich our schools and communities?
+What happens when youth and adults gather together to explore how to shift away from reacting against differences in society and nature as problems and how to shift toward to accepting differences and new people as gifts that enrich our schools and communities?